cryostatio/cryostat/CONTRIBUTING.md

 ### Workflow

-This is a simple guide of the workflow being used in Cryostat3.
-We will use https://github.com/cryostatio/cryostat3 as an example.
+This is a simple guide of the workflow being used in Cryostat.
+We will use https://github.com/cryostatio/cryostat as an example.

 #### Set up SSH with Github